Paulino-Cristovao/churn_predictions/docs/METRICS_EXPLANATION.md

 *   **Positive Aspects**: Minimizes **False Negatives**.
 Ensures we don't miss at-risk customers.
 *   **Negative Aspects**: Predicting "Churn" for everyone gives 100% recall but implies many False Positives (spamming safe customers).
 *   **When to Use**: When the cost of missing a positive case is high (e.g., losing a high-value customer).
-*   **Why we used it**: Critical for Kolecto because acquiring a new customer is harder than saving an existing one; we want to catch as many potential churners as possible.
+*   **Why we used it**: Critical for this project because acquiring a new customer is harder than saving an existing one; we want to catch as many potential churners as possible.

 ## 4. F1 Score
 *   **Definition**: The harmonic mean of Precision and Recall.
 It provides a single score that balances the two.